drasi-project/docs/docs/content/concepts/sources/_index.md

 ### Config Schema

-The `config_schema` section that is at the same level as the `services` section is used for defining any enviroment variables that will be shared and accessible by all services.
+The `config_schema` section that is at the same level as the `services` section is used for defining any environment variables that will be shared and accessible by all services.
 Similarly, this field can be defined in a similar way as how you would define the `config_schema` field for each service.

 For example, the following section will specify two environment variables `foo` and `isTrue` for this source. `foo` is a required environment variable and it expects the input to be of type `string`, whereas `isTrue` expects the input to be of type `boolean` and is not a required value (default value is set to `true`)